gincoat/gincoat.github.io/docs/middlewares.md

     middlewares.myMiddleware3
 )
 ```
-Note:
-Route middlewares are always passed as `third`, `fourth`, `fifth`,...etc arguments, right after the `handler` regardless of the middleware been a `before request processing middleware` or an `after request processing middleware`

 #### Return response from the middleware
-Sometimes you might want to return the response to the user from the middleware, you can achieve that by simply calling the function `ForceSendResponse()` on the context object.
+Sometimes you might want to return the response to users from the middleware, you can achieve that by simply calling the function `ForceSendResponse()` on the `Response` property on the context object.
 ```go
 package middlewares